How to read the rating of online casinos and slot machines

 What is a casino rating?

-Casino rating is a generalized rating based on:
+A casino rating is a generalized rating based on:

-An example of a scoring rating structure:
+An example of a point rating structure:

 The rating of a particular slot is usually based on: